nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 The |hid_state| refers collectively to all transports as _subscribers_.

-The module tracks the state of the connected Bluetooth® LE peers and the state of USB by listening to ``ble_peer_event`` and ``usb_state_event``, respectively.
+The module tracks the state of the connected Bluetooth® LE peers and the state of USB by listening to :c:struct:`hid_report_subscriber_event`.
-When the connection to the host is indicated by any of these events, the |hid_state| will create a subscriber associated with the transport.
+When the connection to the host is indicated by this event, the |hid_state| will create a subscriber associated with the transport.

+Each subscriber reports its priority as part of the :c:struct:`hid_report_subscriber_event`.
+The subscriber priority must be unique, that mean two or more subscriber cannot share the same priority value.
-The subscriber that is associated with USB has priority over any Bluetooth LE peer subscriber.
+By default, the subscriber that is associated with USB has priority over any Bluetooth LE peer subscriber.
 As a result, when the device connects to the host through USB, all HID reports will be routed to USB.

 Tracking state of HID report notifications